IgniteUI/indigo-design-docfx/en/components/nav-drawer.md

 ## Usage

-Navigation Drawer is always used as the main app navigation, therefore position it from the very top to the very bottom across the whole left edge of the screen and avoid combining it with conflicting app navigation mechanisms such as the Bottom Navigation.
-Placing a Navigation Drawer on the right edge of the screen is considered inappropriate as the main navigation should be one of the first things that the user's eyes land on.
+Navigation Drawer is always used as the main app navigation, therefore, position it from the very top to the very bottom across the whole left edge of the screen and avoid combining it with conflicting app navigation mechanisms such as the Bottom Navigation.
+Placing a Navigation Drawer on the right edge of the screen is considered inappropriate, as the main navigation should be one of the first things that the user's eyes land on.

 | Do                                | Don't                               |
 | --------------------------------- | ----------------------------------- |